mongock/mongock/README.md

 ## Injecting custom dependencies to change logs
 Right now this is possible by using SpringBoot Application Context.
-As explained in section [Usage with Spring...Mongock as a Bean](#usage-with-springmongock-as-a-bean), once you have injected the sprinc ApplicationContext, you can use spring beans in your changeSet methods.
-The way Mongock inject these dependencies is by method signature, don't use @autowired annotation.
+As explained in section [Usage with Spring...Mongock as a Bean](#usage-with-springmongock-as-a-bean), once you have injected the Spring ApplicationContext, you can use your beans in Mongock changeSet methods via method parameter.
+Don't use @autowired annotation.

-For example having a PersonRepository class, which is a springdata repository, you could use it like follow
+For example having a springdata repository  'PersonRepository' in your project, that you wish to use in your changeSet, you can use it like follow

 ```java
 @ChangeLog(order = "1")
 @Profile("test")